ChristopherFu01/CHOCAnxiety/README.md

 |   |   ├── statsm.png                                   # photo of statistics for males
 |   |   └── val.png                                      # photo of different values by gender
 |   |
-|   ├── Race                                             # Folder containing photos of EDA for race
+|   ├── Race/                                            # Folder containing photos of EDA for race
 |   |   |
 |   |   ├── box.png                                      # photo of boxplot for race groups
 |   |   ├── meanval.png                                  # photo of barplot for mean value split by race
 |   |   ├── stats.png                                    # photo of statistics for race
 |   |   └── val.png                                      # photo of different values by race
 |   |
-|   ├── States                                           # Folder containing photos of EDA for states
+|   ├── States/                                          # Folder containing photos of EDA for states
 |   |   |
 |   |   ├── heatmap1.png                                 # photo of heatmap for states with varying levels of anxiety
 |   |   ├── heatmap2.png                                 # photo of heatmap for significant states having anxiety